att-comdev/promenade/docs/source/getting-started.rst

 Generate Build files
 ^^^^^^^^^^^^^^^^^^^^

+Let's use configuration provided in ``examples/basic`` directory.
+Set hostnames and IP addresses of your nodes in the following configuration files:

+    - ``Genesis.yaml`` - your Genesis node
+    - ``joining-host-config.yaml`` - your cluster nodes
+    - ``armada-resources.yaml`` - Armada manifest

+You might need to add/remove nodes in ``joining-host-config.yaml`` and ``armada-resources.yaml``.
+Detailed configuration options are listed in :doc:`configuration/index` section.

 To create the certificates and scripts needed to perform a basic deployment, you can use the following helper script on your build machine: